The 10 Best Mechanical Keyboard Switches of 2025

 The best linear switches we recommend for most people are the Gateron Ink Black V2.
 These switches are an enduring favorite among custom keyboard enthusiasts, and it's not hard to understand why.
 Much of what draws people to linear switches is their completely fluid actuation feel, and these switches are some of the smoothest switches you can find right out of the box.
 They also have a much-admired sound profile that's quite deep and rich but on the quieter side, making these a great option if you're looking to avoid bothering those around you.

-The standout weakness these switches are known for is they tend to be a bit wobbly to type on despite having a five-pin design, which typically adds stability.
+The standout weakness these switches are known for is that they tend to be a bit wobbly to type on, despite having a five-pin design, which typically adds stability.
 Thankfully, you can easily add switch films when building your board, which go a long way in addressing the stability issues and really can elevate this switch's overall typing experience.

 4. Best Budget Linear Switch